The journey to joining our critical care team is long and challenging, but for the right candidate it brings the reward of the job of a lifetime…

 Paramedics working as part of the GNAAS critical care team work closely with their counterparts at ambulance services.
 But where they differ is that they are relied upon to have an intimate knowledge of doctor-led procedures such as thoracotomy (open chest surgery), thoracostomy (surgical chest drainage), surgical airways and peri-mortem caesarean (the surgical delivery of a baby at or near the point of the mother’s death).
 The training and mentoring that takes place after the appointment is therefore extensive.

-We spoke to Paul Burnage (pictured below), critical care paramedic and assistant director of training at GNAAS, to find out what we look for in our paramedics and how we develop them once they are on board.
+We spoke to Marcus Johnson, critical care paramedic, to find out what we look for in our paramedics and how we develop them once they are on board.

 The first thing is that they need at least five years’ experience as a qualified paramedic.
 Beyond those technical skills, we need someone who can show that they can handle the pressures of delivering critical care as part of a team.